lockwoodben/lockwoodben/README.md

 ---------

 - :student: I am currently studying Computer Science at Appalachian State Univeristy.
 I am set to graduate December 2023.
-- :seedling: I am currently learning Haskell, C#, and the Unity Engine.
+- :seedling: I am currently learning C#,Javascript, and the Godot Engine.
 - :zap: I am working on a game in my freetime titled "Welcome to the Skeledome".
 You can find the project  <a href ="https://github.com/lockwoodben/Welcome-to-the-Skeledome-Development">
   here!
   </a>